ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 Predicted output 2 based on the best solution : 29.99714270722312
 ```

 This is the figure created by the `plot_fitness()` method.
-The fitness of the first objective has the green color.
-The blue color is used for the second objective fitness.
+The fitness of the first objective is shown in green, and the fitness of the second objective is shown in blue.

 ![multi-objective-pygad](https://github.com/ahmedfgad/GeneticAlgorithmPython/assets/16560492/7896f8d8-01c5-4ff9-8d15-52191c309b63)